Live · National feed

 Pattern, not paranoia.

-Most home invasions in Australia in 2026 are not opportunistic.
-Crews scout first — one person walks the street, photographs gates, checks for dogs, notes the cars in the driveway.
+Most home invasions in Australia are not opportunistic.
+Crews scout first.
+One person walks the street, photographs gates, checks for dogs, notes the cars in the driveway.
 By the time the raid starts, the choice is already made.
-The scout is the weak link, because the scout is alone, on foot, conspicuous if you are watching.
+The scout is the weak link.
+The scout is alone, on foot, conspicuous if you are watching.

 The Lookout lets a member press a single button when they see something off.
-A man at the gate.
+Someone at the gate.
 A car circling the cul-de-sac.
-A face that does not belong on the street.
-The flag goes to our ops desk — not to your group chat, not to your neighbours, not to a public feed.
-A trained reviewer reads it.
-If three flags hit the same description in the same postcode in the same ninety minutes, the system acts.
+A presence that does not belong on the street.
+Your flag stays private.
+It never lands in your group chat, your neighbours' phones, or a public feed.
+In the founding pilot, every flag is reviewed before it counts.
+If three flags hit the same behaviour in the same postcode inside ninety minutes, the system acts.

 Review